jwalker2020/tracker/docs/ENRICHMENT_SLOWDOWN_ANALYSIS.md

 ### Phase 3: Larger architectural improvements

-- **Run enrichment in a worker thread or separate process:** Extract `runEnrichmentInBackground` (and DEM logic) into a worker or a small Node runner that reads checkpoint/job state from the DB and writes progress back.
-Next.js only enqueues the job and serves progress reads.
+- **Run enrichment in a worker thread or separate process:** **Done.** The enrichment worker (`workerLoop.ts` + `runEnrichmentJob.ts`) runs as a separate process; Next.js only creates jobs and serves progress reads.
 This is the main architectural fix for “app slow during enrichment.”
 - **Optional job queue:** Use a simple queue (e.g. DB-backed or Redis) so at most one (or a fixed number of) enrichment job(s) run per instance; progress API and other routes stay responsive.
 - **Optional SSE/WebSocket for progress:** One connection that pushes progress for active job(s).
 Removes polling and can improve perceived latency.